NASCAR rules and regulations: Caution flag and restart procedure

-Cars may pit as often as they wish at the expense of track position, but the free pass car is limited to taking fuel only at the first pit stop opportunity.
-If the free pass car is judged to have caused the caution (intentionally or not) there will be no free pass car.
+Cars may pit as often as they wish at the expense of track position, but the beneficiary is limited to taking fuel only at the first pit stop opportunity.
+If the beneficiary is judged to have caused the caution (intentionally or not), it will be revoked, and no beneficiary will be awarded.
+If the car that would have been the beneficiary caused the caution and was passed as the caution was signaled, the car that passed him would be the beneficiary.

-At the one to go signal, the pace car will turn its lights off.
+At the one to go signal, or at a marked point on road courses, the pace car will turn its lights off.
 At this point, any car that is ahead of the leader of the race will be waved around to the rear of the field.
 These cars are not permitted to pit until after the green flag comes back out and the race has resumed.
 The field will then line up double file for the restart.
-The leader of the race gets lane choice, but the third place car (and odd positions on back) will always start in the inside line, while the fourth place car (and even positions on back) will always start in the outside lane.
-The restart order is always this: Lead Lap Cars > Cars 1 or more laps down > Free Pass Car > Wave Arounds > Cars who have received a penalty.
+The restart order is always this: Lead Lap Cars > Lapped Cars > Beneficiary > Wave Arounds > Cars who have received a penalty.

 Once the pace car has pulled into the pits, there is a restart "zone" consisting of lines painted on the outside wall of the track.
 The leader of the race is to begin accelerating inside this zone to resume the race.
-If they do not, the flagman controls the restart.
+If they do not, the chief starter controls the restart.
 The second place car may not be ahead of the leader at the moment of green flag, however either car on the front row may cross the start/finish line first.
 Passing is not permitted until the leader of the race crosses the start-finish line.
 Lane changes are also not permitted until after a car clears the finish line.

 Per the NASCAR rule book, a restart is official once the legal lead car crosses the start/finish line.
 If the green flag is waved, but NASCAR calls off the restart because of an incident before the leader crosses the start/finish line, the restart is deemed aborted.

 In 2020, during the All-Star Race, the "choose cone" procedure, often used in local short track races, was tested.
 Rather than only the leader being given lane choice, all drivers are given the choice of what lane they chose to start in.
 Drivers can either start in the preferred lane and retain their current track position or take a gamble by taking the restart with better track position at the expense of starting in the worse lane.
 The rule was popular with drivers and fans and was officially implemented following the Michigan doubleheader.